fordj06/temp-cal-automation/README.md

 ### Manual instrument setup

+The Instrument setup is much the same as for the manual test.
+The steps are:

+   1. Ensure the instruments are connected.
+   2. Turn on the instruments
+   3. Set the bath to -30 to begin cooling (not essential but speeds up the testing process).
+   4. Connect the ERTs to the microsKanner terminals
+   5. Put the ERTs into the bath
+   6. Once all the ERTs are connected turn the channels on to test the connections
+   7. Place the SPRT working reference standard into the bath
+   8. Start the application on the workstation
+   9. Follow instructions oth the application terminal

 ### microK & microsKanner notes:

 The SPRT setting are adjusted via the front panel of the instrument however the DUT settings are controlled via the script.
 They are currently hardcoded as ``` MEAS:FRES10:REF204?
 125,1 ```.
 This equates to, measure resistance of channel 10 uding channel 3 of the microK (REF204) with a range of 125 ohms and a current of 1mA.
 These values could be incorporated into the GUI.